 E3 2019 saw the announcement of several un-localized games finally coming to the West, and Square Enix lead the way with three big titles.
-Between Trials of Mana (Seiken Densetsu 3), Romancing SaGa 3, and SaGa: Scarlet Grace Ambitions, fans of Square’s back catalogue outside of Japan have plenty to look forward to in the next year.
-Even more exciting are the recent comments by Square about how they’d like to make all of their games digitally available to players, which carries with it the implication that more of these localization announcements could be coming.
-But which one is next?
-What game of theirs needs to be seen by the wider world most of all?
+Between Trials of Mana (Seiken Densetsu 3), Romancing SaGa 3, and SaGa: Scarlet Grace Ambitions, fans of obscure Japanese RPGs have plenty to look forward to in the next year.
+Even better are the recent comments by Square about how they’d like to make all of their games digitally available to players, carrying the implication that more of these localization announcements could be coming.
+This begs the question: which one is next?
+What Square game needs to be seen by the wider world most of all?

 Square’s list of un-localized titles measures about a mile long (hello, Live A Live), but my number one answer will always be Radical Dreamers: Nusumenai Hōseki (The Unstolen Jewel).
 Released in Japan for the Super Famicom Satellaview add-on, which allowed users to download games at fixed times essentially through satellite radio, Radical Dreamers is a visual novel with ties to Chrono Trigger.
 Though it was eventually used as the basis for the later PS1 sequel, Chrono Cross, Radical Dreamers is a version of how things could have gone in a different dimension, according to Cross itself.